NMAT Syllabus 2020: Download Section Wise NMAT Syllabus

 - Other Reasoning Questions

-- There will be 40 questions in the Logical Reasoning section on the NMAT by GMAC exam.
-You need to attempt them in 38 minutes, so you have about 1 minute to solve each question.
+- The NMAT exam syllabus 2020 for this section can be covered with regular practice.
+There will be 36 questions in the Logical Reasoning section on the NMAT by GMAC exam.
+You need to attempt them in 40 minutes, so you have about 1 minute to solve each question.

-- You need to cover the syllabus on two areas of Reasoning—Verbal Reasoning and Analytical Reasoning.
+- You need to cover the NMAT 2020 Exam Syllabus on two areas of Reasoning—Verbal Reasoning and Analytical Reasoning.

-- You must read every part of the question carefully and make sure that you have looked at each answer choice before selecting your final answer.
+- To complete the NMAT 2020 Exam syllabus, you must read every part of the question carefully and make sure that you have looked at each answer choice before selecting your final answer.

 - While attempting the exercises, do not assume or use any information that is not provided in the question.
 Please note that LR section is not trying to assess your general knowledge, so use only the information given in each statement to arrive at right answer.